 Set filters to be notified as new data of interest is available via the system

-In general End Users / Data Consumers can access the NGDS data without authentication (i.e. anonymously).
+In general Data Consumers can access the NGDS data without authentication (i.e. anonymously).
 Any metadata in the catalog is freely available.
-Authenticated End Users / Data Consumers, however, gain the right to provide ratings for the datasets they are accessing, saving and re-loading searches, and posting subscriptions to new data.
+Authenticated Data Consumers, however, gain the right to provide ratings for the datasets they are accessing, saving and re-loading searches, and posting subscriptions to new data.
 They, however, do not have the right to modify the data itself.
 Only Data Stewards and Data Providers can modify data they are directly responsible for.

 System Administrators